angular/components/src/lib/datepicker/datepicker.md

 ### Internationalization

-In order to support internationalization, the datepicker supports customization of the following three pieces via injection:
+Internationalization of the datepicker is configured via four aspects:
+ 1. The date locale.
- 1. The date implementation that the datepicker accepts.
+ 2. The date implementation that the datepicker accepts.
- 2. The display and parse formats used by the datepicker.
+ 3. The display and parse formats used by the datepicker.
- 3. The message strings used in the datepicker's UI.
+ 4. The message strings used in the datepicker's UI.

 #### Setting the locale code